ronnie-allen/Flutter_Installation_on_Ubuntu_without_Android_Studio_and_Emulator/README.md

 ```

----

-🌟 *Flutter is now ready to use with VS Code on Ubuntu!* 🎉
+*Flutter is now configured for use with Visual Studio Code on Ubuntu.*

 ---